How to Invest in Databricks in 2025

 Fundrise's Innovation Fund is a venture capital fund that is open to all investors.
 The fund targets private, high-growth technology companies for its portfolio.

-It invested $25 million in Databricks in July 2023 and is one of the fund's largest holding.
-The fund has also invested in Canva, Anduril Industries, and Anthropic.
+It invested $25 million in Databricks in July 2023 and is one of the fund's largest holdings.
+The fund has also invested in Canva, Anduril Industries, Anthropic, and OpenAI.

 The fund has a minimum investment of just $10 and an annual management fee of 1.85%.